-Residential properties 43%
+Residential properties

-Transient Workforce Accommodation 18%
+Transient Workforce Accommodation

-Commercial/Industrial properties 17%
+Commercial/Industrial properties

-Strategic Industry 14%
+Strategic Industry

-Other categories 8%
+Other categories

-Commercial/Industrial properties Strategic Industry
+43%

+18%

+17%

+8%

 Council regularly reviews the proportion of the rate income coming from each category in order to ensure that all property owners make a fair contribution to rates and to minimise the impact that rates have on residential and commercial ratepayers.
 The proposed rate model for 2015/16 seeks to derive rates at the same proportion as those listed above.